 What is a Psychotic Disorder?

-There are several types of psychotic disorders, including schizophrenia, schizoaffective disorder, schizotypal personality disorder, schizophreniform disorder, and major depression with psychotic features.
+There are several types of psychotic disorders (also known as thought disorders), including schizophrenia, schizoaffective disorder, schizotypal personality disorder, schizophreniform disorder, and major depression with psychotic features.

 There are also other mental health disorders where different types of psychosis can occur as a symptom.

-If psychosis is associated with a psychotic disorder, the first episode of psychosis usually occurs in the teen years or early adulthood.
+If psychosis is associated with a thought disorder, the first episode of psychosis usually occurs in the teen years or early adulthood.

 Drugs such as cocaine, PCP, amphetamines, meth, and cannabis, among others, can cause substance-induced psychosis similar to the episodes experienced by people with a psychotic disorder like schizoaffective disorder.
 Research shows a higher prevalence of psychotic episodes among drug users as compared to the general population, but more studies are needed to determine whether drugs increase the risk of psychosis or if individuals with a history of psychosis are more likely to use drugs.
 In some cases, there is a co-occurring psychiatric condition that is causing the psychosis experienced by a substance user.
 These cases require integrated treatment that addresses both the psychiatric disorder and the substance use disorder.
 In cases where there is no co-occurring psychiatric condition, substance-induced psychosis resolves with drug detoxification and substance abuse treatment.

 Facts and Statistics